EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 Close

+LPCAMM2 memory on the Framework Laptop 13 Pro (Intel® Core™ Ultra Series 3) runs at speeds up to 7467 MT/s.

 Memory

 * LPCAMM2 - LPDDR5X - 16GB  Not available with your other selected options.
 Reload page to reset. +€269